Ultra Galaxy Fight: Ultra Galaxy Fight: The Destined Crossroad

 After the final episode of The Absolute Conspiracy, a sequel work was announced to be under progress.
 Writer Junichiro Ashiki confirmed his participation in his Twitter account.
 The title is later announced to be Ultra Galaxy Fight: The Destined Crossroad (ウルトラギャラクシーファイト 運命の衝突, Urutora Gyarakushī Faito Unmei no Shōtotsu) during an online event.
 The prologue of the miniseries first aired on December 17, 2021, in the Ultraman Connection Live online livestream event in Ultraman Connection website in English dub.
 The Destined Crossroad aired in Tsuburaya Imagination from April 29 to July 1, 2022, with its English dub on May 29, 2022, both of which are under the pay-per-view contents.

 In the prologue, Cosmos managed to fend off against a squad of Absolutians who invaded Planet Juran.
 Members of the Inter-Galactic Defense Force reorganized their plans after Yullian's kidnapping, with Mebius in particular continues to train the other Ultras for their upcoming war with the Absolutians.
 Returning from his pursuit against Genegarg, Zero approaches Joneus and seeks to further train himself in against Tartarus.
 Ultraman King however disagree with the idea and tries to find a way to avoid the conflict between both races.

 The Tri-Squad decided to recruit the New Generation Heroes as part of the reformed Ultra League, only to find themselves assisting their seniors (including Z after his fight with Destrudos) in their hunt for the Devil Splinters, especially when Gina Spectre joins the fray to steal them.
 While training with Mebius, Grigio became fast friends with Ultraman Zearth, Nice and Boy, as they later dragged into the conflict with the New Generation Heroes and The Kingdom.
 Seeing Gina's emotional pain of losing her brothers, Grigio's attempt at saving her were all for naught when she was forcefully fused into Gua Spectre.
-At the same time, Abolute Titan was assigned to attack Ultraman Noa at Planet Babel, leading to a confrontation with the Ultra Force and eventually getting trapped into a Meta Field, wherein his cooperation with Ribut was used as a test by Nexus/Noa to confirm his believes that the two race can achieve a peaceful coexistence.
+At the same time, Absolute Titan was assigned to attack Ultraman Noa at Planet Babel, leading to a confrontation with the Ultra Force and eventually getting trapped into a Meta Field, wherein his cooperation with Ribut was used as a test by Nexus/Noa to confirm his believes that the two race can achieve a peaceful coexistence.
 Ribut was sent back to be revived after losing his life on Babel, while Zero faces Tartarus using his newfound ability to become unpredictable.